niclui/writing/_posts/2022-03-18-Generating-Robustness-Adapting-Question-and-Answering-systems-to-new-domains.md

 2. Wiki alignment is crucial in helping the discriminator learn better, which in turn improves QA model performance. **Having well-defined domains is thus imperative for effective adversarial learning.**

 3. Including synthetic out-of-domain samples helps training, but hurts fine-tuning.
-The opposite is true for augmented (synonym replacement) out-of-domain samples.
+The opposite is true for EDA (synonym replacement) out-of-domain samples.
 We suspect that the model is very sensitive to the quality of out-of-domain samples during fine-tuning as it is trying to extract precise features from the samples. **As such, synthetic question generation performs more poorly than simple synonym replacement as it attempts to recreate questions from scratch and is thus noisier.**

 In contrast, during training, the noise of out-of-domain samples is less of a concern since (i) we are trying to learn general domain-invariant features rather than precise domain-specific features and (ii) the noise is averaged over a much larger dataset.
 What is important is having a diversity of question-answer pairs for more parts of the context paragraph.
-Intuitively, the original dataset has large context paragraphs with only a few questions that look at specific parts of the paragraph.
+Intuitively, the original dataset contains context paragraphs with only a few question-answer pairs that look at small sections of the paragarph.
 Example:

 Context paragraph: “Hi, I am Quentin.
 I love eating burgers and cooking them by myself.
 I aspire to be a chef one day and open my own burger restaurant.
 By the way, my birthday is next month so you know what to get me!”